browsermage/emoji-slider/README.md

-Hi there, and welcome to my demo project!
+Hi there, I'm Björn Hjorth 👋

-I'm Björn Hjorth 👋 if you like what you see please do not be a stranger and say "Hi" on Twitter [@colorsofcode](https://twitter.com/colorsofcode)
+If you like what you see please do not be a stranger and say "Hi" on Twitter [@colorsofcode](https://twitter.com/colorsofcode)